Skylake-dev/Notes/Embedded Systems/Embedded Systems.md

 - domotic
 This is more tricky because there are a variety of different devices with different computing capabilities and functionalities.
 - automotive
-Usually in this fields distributed systems are used to ensure safety and avoid a single point of failure that can be a centralized system. the different systems are interconnected over a shareed bus (CAN bus).
+Usually in this fields distributed systems are used to ensure safety and avoid a single point of failure that can be a centralized system. the different systems are interconnected over a shared bus (CAN bus).
-- wireless sensors networks
+- Wireless Sensors Networks (WSN)
   - limited possibility to connect and store energy
   - operating in hasrsh enviroments
   - need for redundancy, both for failure of nodes and communications